akumina/AkuminaDev/docs/AK-Inactivity-Tracker.md

 ```

 ### TimeOut setting
-To alter the timeout of the inactivty tracker, you can adjust the *ConfigurationContext.PageInactivityTimeOut* value.
-Thi can be done in either configuration or javascript.
+To alter the timeout of the inactivity tracker, you can adjust the *ConfigurationContext.PageInactivityTimeOut* value.
+This can be done in either configuration or JavaScript.

 To adjust the configuration, in the central site list *DigispaceConfigurationIDS_AK* add or edit the configuration key *PageInactivityTimeOut*